elixir-lang/elixir-lang.github.com/_posts/2016-01-03-elixir-v1-2-0-released.markdown

 We have brought many features specific to Erlang 18.
 Here are the highlights:

   * Maps can now scale from dozens to millions of keys.
 Therefore, usage of the modules `Dict` and `HashDict` is now discouraged and will be deprecated in future releases, instead use `Map`.
 Similarly, `Set` and `HashSet` will be deprecated in favor of `MapSet`
-  * Compilation times are faster around ~15% on average due to improvements in both the Elixir and Erlang compilers
+  * Compilation times are ~15% faster on average due to improvements in both the Elixir and Erlang compilers and by using maps more extensively in the compilation stack
   * Dialyzer now emits less false negative warnings thanks to new annotations available in the Erlang compiler

 ## Language improvements